ArroWsGM/fa5-subsetter/README.md

 ```
 git clone https://github.com/ArroWsGM/fa5-subsetter.git
 ```
 or just download the archive, unzip and open project directory in the console.
+Make sure, you in the right place: in this directory (fa5-subsetter) must present files ``package.json``, ``webpack.config.js`` etc.

 Type in the console
 ```